 Focus and Scope

-Iberoamericana – Nordic Journal of Latin American and Caribbean Studies is an ideal platform for academics and practitioners alike for the dissemination of empirical research findings, theoretical discussions and policy-oriented contributions that address Latin America and the Caribbean from the perspectives of the social sciences and humanities.
+Iberoamericana – Nordic Journal of Latin American and Caribbean Studies is an ideal platform for the dissemination of empirical research findings, theoretical discussions and policy-oriented contributions that address Latin America and the Caribbean from the perspectives of the social sciences and humanities.
 The journal welcomes contributions on a wide range of themes, such as political systems, democracy, gender, conflict, social policies, economic development, regional integration, social movements and indigenous peoples, environment and society, disasters and policy responses, war and urban security, public health, migrations, human rights, organized crime, religions and religiosities.

 The Journal is published online in a continuous basis throughout the year.
 Articles are made available online as soon as they are accepted by the Editorial Committee.